students to become

 how to make a positive impact on the present environment altruism, sustainability values and STEMS disciplines to prepare for the future our students will inherit like creators, innovators, scientists of sustainability, developers, engineers, green architects, entrepreneurs, strong leaders and ethical financiers

 WHAT IS SOTV?

 STEMS on the VINES\KC Creators Clubs as an organization has been in operation informally since September 1999.
 We obtained nonprofit incorporation in July 2015.
 In October 2015, we were invited by Longfellow Elementary principal Peter Retsos to locate our STEM program at this school.
-We successfully completed our second school year at Longfellow Elementary.
+We successfully completed our third school year at Longfellow Elementary.
 We now receive invitations to bring our programming to students in the Kansas City community beyond the elementary school level.

 is used in every profession.
 Chefs interact with chemistry and physics as do engineers, construction workers, architects, nurses, landscapers and many other careers.